PaulZH/shacl-batch-validator/README.md

 ## Building

-A build will create a `shacl-validator-{version}.jar` file and a `shacl-validator.jar` in `build/libs` folder.
+A build will create a `shacl.jar` file.

-There can be many jar files with a version but only the last one built will be in `shacl-validator.jar`.

 ### On Windows